romi/romi-robots-docs/docs/Farmers Dashboard/building.md

 # Get the pieces

-# 3d print
+## 3d print

 ![](/assets/images/farmersDashboard/printing.jpg)

 ![](/assets/images/farmersDashboard/printed_line_orange.png)

-# Milling
+## Milling

-## Aluminum composite
+### Aluminum composite

-Some cablebot parts are milled in a composite panel consisting of two aluminium cover sheets and a polymer core, this material can also be bended if cutted at specific depth with a 90 degrees V end mill.
+Some cablebot parts are milled in a composite panel consisting of two aluminium cover sheets and a polymer core, this material can also be bent if cut at specific depth with a 90 degrees V-end mill.
 In the cablebot [repository](https://github.com/romi/romi-cablebot/tree/main/Hardware/Milled-Alucobond) you can find all the parts as DXF files.
 Gcode has to be generated with specific settings for the used CNC machine.

 ![](/assets/images/farmersDashboard/milling_.jpg)

 Feeds and speeds for V - Curve milling bit to bend alucobond

 In our case we are using a high revolution spindle that works in between 18k-24k RPM.
 After some tests, we have found that this feeds and speeds work us well for cutting 3mm alucobond composite:

 | Tool 			 | RPM        | Feed         | Feed plunge   | Stepdown     |
 | ---------------| ---------- | ------------ | ------------- | ------------ |